tinosai/tinosai.github.io/_posts/2019-09-13-ChainRule.markdown

 $b \in \mathcal{R}$, therefore $b$ is a scalar.<br />
 **x** $\in \mathcal{R}^N$ for $N>1$, therefore **x** is a vector.<br />
 **W** $\in \mathcal{R}^{N,M}$ for $N,M>1$, therefore **W** is a matrix.<br />
 Please note that **x** and **W** both use bold (meaning that they are tensors).
-In addition, lower-case letters will from this point on indicate vectors, whereas upper-case letters will denote matrices.
+In addition, lower-case letters will from this point on indicate vectors, whereas upper-case letters will denote matrices.<br />

+Training a neural network consists of two steps: the forward step and the backpropagation. <br />
+First, let's take a look at the picture below.
 ![picture](/assets/pictures/nn.001.jpeg)

+The picture shows a fully connected neural network with 2 hidden layers, an input layer with 8 units and an output layer with two units.